Measuring Anomalous Couplings in H->WW* Decays at the International Linear Collider: Monte Carlo Simulation

 \subsection{Simulation Conditions and Tools}

-For the simulation of the measurement of the anomalous $HWW$ couplings, we take the Higgs mass to be $120\,$GeV along with a center of mass energy of $250\,$GeV and an integrated luminosity of $250\,$fb$^{-1}$ as assumed in the Letters of Intent (LoI) for the ILC detectors \cite{ild, sid, 4th}.
+For the simulation of the measurement of the anomalous $HWW$ couplings, we take the Higgs mass to be $120\,$GeV along with a center of mass energy of $250\,$GeV and an integrated luminosity of $250\,$fb$^{-1}$ as assumed in the Letters of Intent (LoI) for the ILC detectors \footnote{For historical reasons, the Higgs mass assumed in the most Higgs related studies for the ILC have been performed with the Higgs mass of $120\,$GeV.
+Since the update of the Higgs mass to $125\,$GeV takes long time for full simulation studies like that presented in this paper, we use the $120\,$GeV in this paper.
+The modification of the Higgs mass to $125\,$GeV will not alter the basic conclusions from this analysis in any qualitative manner, though it might alter the sensitivity to the anomalous couplings slightly due to the increase of the $H \to WW^{\ast}$ branching ratio.}\cite{ild, sid, 4th}.
 Notice that for a Higgs mass of $120\,$GeV the $ZH$ cross-section attains its maximum at around this energy\footnote{ Note also that the mass resolution for the Higgs boson recoiling against lepton pairs from the accompanying $Z$ boson is known to degrade with the energy.
 The most accurate determination of the Higgs mass is hence expected in this energy region, by investing a substantial running time to accumulate an integrated luminosity of $250\,$fb$^{-1}$, together with a model-independent determination of the total $ZH$ production cross section, which is indispensable to measurements of the various branching ratios of the Higgs boson. } and the branching ratio for $H \to WW^{*}$ decay is 15.0\%, which is subdominant.
 The angular analyses and $W$ momentum measurement discussed in the previous section necessitate the identification of the four jets from the $H \to WW^{\ast}$ decay and their correct pairing.
 Given the branching fraction of this decay mode and the additional combinatorial background in the jet paring which would otherwise hamper the analyses, we require the associated $Z$ to decay into $\nu \bar{\nu}$.
 Our signal thus consists of four jets plus missing energy.
 Consequently, four fermion final states such as $\nu \nu qq$, $qq \ell \nu$, $\ell \ell \ell \ell$, $qq \ell \ell$, and $qqqq$, primarily coming from $WW$ and $ZZ$ production, comprise the SM background.
 In order to suppress these backgrounds, which would otherwise dominate in this study, we use 80\% right-handed polarization for the electron beam and 30\% left-handed polarization for the positron beam in the following analysis.